nvtkaszpir/3d-print/filament-usage/README.md

 - in esphome dashboard find your device configuration and add the code above to the device, then flash esphome firmware, after a moment device should be back online
-- see if the tensor beam reacts to the changes - you just should be able to see raw values in esphome dashboard logs or in Home Assistant
+- see if the tensor beam reacts to the changes - you just should be able to see raw values in esphome dashboard logs
+- import esp32 device to Home Assistant (usually you should get a notification about auto-discovery)
 - ensure tensor beam is not under load - write down the current raw value as `LOAD_ZERO`
 - place example known weight on the tensor beam, write down the raw value as `LOAD_KNOWN`, remove the weight, this will come in handy later on

-## HomeAssistant + Prometheus
+## HomeAssistant

 - prepare HomeAssistant to expose metrics - see [here](https://www.home-assistant.io/integrations/prometheus/),
   in HomeAssistant you need just `prometheus:` line section in the config and restart HomeAssistant

+## Prometheus

-- configure Prometheus to scrape the metrics - in case of Home Assistant you may need to add basic auth via API key, below is example config fragment to use to copy/paste to Prometheus config:
+- configure Prometheus to scrape the metrics of the HomeAssistant - you may need to add basic auth via API key, below is example config fragment to use to copy/paste to Prometheus config:

   ```yaml